moseskolleh/moseskolleh/README.md

 ---

-💡 I am always open to collaborating on projects related to water resources, climate change, and environmental data analysis.
+💡 I am always open to collaborating on projects related to sustainability, climate change, and environmental data analysis.
 Feel free to reach out!